 Here are some images of the exhibit's conception, gestation, and installation.

 First, I should explain that I've been immersed in slime molds for the past few years.
 I'm making illustrations for world-renowned slime mold researcher Dr. Stephen L. Stephenson, at the University of Arkansas.

 Second, you'll want to know more about slime molds.
 Slime molds are the golden spore-filled blobs that appeared in your lawn overnight.
 They're the iridescent millimeter-tall corndog-looking things on your houseplant.
 The tiny parfait-cups and elaborate orange pretzels you stepped on in the woods.
 Slime molds are one-celled, bacteria-eating protists that travel the detritus of every continent.

 So if they're so small and sparkly, Why the gross name?
 Slime molds begin their life as a fluid, pulsating, traveling, multinucleate cell called a plasmodium, like the cardboard one Todd is holding.
 Plasmodia can grow to be many feet long -- but still, they're just one cell.

 I designed this plasmodium as a vector so that a robot could cut it out with the push of a button.

-But the human in charge of pushing the robot's button became preoccupied with things unrelated to slime mold, so other humans stepped in to cut cardboard the old-fashioned way (with a Dremel tool and beer).
-Thank you, generous people.
+But in the end, it became necessary to supplement the robot's job with manual labor.
+Many generous humans stepped in to cut cardboard the old-fashioned way (with a Dremel tool and beer).